amandaghassaei/ScratchSerialExtension/README.md

 # ScratchSerialExtension

-This is a Serial Port extension for scratch that allows you to pass serial messages between the scratch interface and any serial device.
+This is a Serial Port extension for Scratch - it allows you to pass serial messages between the scratch interface and any serial device.

 To run the extension, go to: